 As I always share, I find peace on three things.
 Those are: listening to a favorite country music while seated next to a window during long bus rides; gazing at a sunset or a starry night as the cold, gentle breeze gives me a comforting chill; and staring through the horizon with a white beach on the foreground and green massifs with a blue sky on the backdrop.

 With my unending search for peace, I found Concepcion, a small town in Iloilo that hides a beautiful gem.
 The Bulobadiangan, Agho, and Pan de Azucar Islands are the town’s precious possessions.
 While looking at the photos on the web, I can say that the three islands would perfectly fit the two of my requirements.
-That, however, will depend on the vantage point and the weather conditions.
+That, however, still depends on the vantage point and the weather conditions.

 Upon hearing about Concepcion, it suddenly rose to my long list of places to visit within 2017.